jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

    * To do this, first install the mmv utility tool ``sudo apt-get install mmv``, after that run ``sudo mmv ~/tutorial/raw_data/*.gbff ~/tutorial/raw_data/*.gbk``.

 At the end of this section, you will have a directory with **9 files** with three different file extensions (.fastq, .fasta and .gbk), that will be used along with the Tutorial.
+The explanation of each file is provided below.

 ::